Gauge Change Train: Formation

 Cars 1, 3, and 4 were built by Kawasaki Heavy Industries in Kobe, and car 2 was built by Hitachi in Kudamatsu, Yamaguchi.
 Car 2 is equipped with a single-arm current collector.
 Seating accommodation is provided in car 2, arranged in eleven rows 2+2 abreast.

 In June 2017, JR Kyushu revealed that it had abandoned plans to use the GCT on the Nagasaki Shinkansen (opened in 2022) citing reasons of cost and safety.

 JR West plans

-JR West planned to build a gauge-changing facility at Tsuruga Station as part of a proposal to operate a GCT from there to Osaka in conjunction with the extension of the Hokuriku Shinkansen from Kanazawa to Tsuruga opening in Fiscal 2022.
-Also starting in fiscal 2014, the company designed and built a new six-car variable-gauge trainset, which was scheduled to be tested from fiscal 2016 on the standard gauge (1,435 mm) Hokuriku Shinkansen and narrow-gauge (1,067 mm) Hokuriku Main Line and Kosei Line.
+In 2012, the Ministry of Land, Infrastructure, Transport and Tourism settled on a plan to introduce GCTs on the Hokuriku Shinkansen so that services could run through at Tsuruga Station onto conventional lines to Ōsaka.
+Two years later, JR West built a 180 meter long variable gauge test track within the yards of Tsuruga Station, on which an experimental variable-gauge bogie could be moved on trial runs through gauge-change equipment by a locomotive.
+The company also announced the intention to design and start building a new six-car variable-gauge trainset starting in fiscal 2014, which was scheduled to be tested from fiscal 2016 on the standard gauge Hokuriku Shinkansen and narrow-gauge Hokuriku Main Line and Kosei Line.
 However, as a result of the abandonment of the proposed use of a GCT on the West Kyushu Shinkansen to Nagasaki by JR Kyushu, in August 2018 JR West announced that the proposed GCT between Tsuruga and Osaka had been abandoned.